isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

 Then, pour the dawn dish soap and vinegar mixture on and underside your carpet to ensure you kill all the fleas.

-To clean:
-- Use a cloth and a dawn dish soap and water solution to wipe furniture
-- Use the solution to clean the floor
-- Add a drop or two in your steam cleaner whenever cleaning your carpet Treating your yard with Dawn soap You need to adopt a comprehensive approach to get rid of fleas.
+To clean: - Use a cloth and a dawn dish soap and water solution to wipe furniture - Use the solution to clean the floor - Add a drop or two in your steam cleaner whenever cleaning your carpet Treating your yard with Dawn soap You need to adopt a comprehensive approach to get rid of fleas.

 If you treat your pet and home without treating your yard using the best flea spray for the yard, you will hardly notice any change as new fleas will hatch and recolonize your living spaces and pets.

 Your target should be live fleas as well as their eggs, making sure to inspect your yard and repeat the process every 10 days.
-You need:
-- 1 oz Dawn dish soap per filling and Water Prepare your lawn The first thing you need to do is to make sure that the sun and your spray are both able to reach the ground where the flea eggs are located.
+You need: - 1 oz Dawn dish soap per filling and Water Prepare your lawn The first thing you need to do is to make sure that the sun and your spray are both able to reach the ground where the flea eggs are located.
 To achieve this, mow your lawn to between 1 and 2 inches.
 Fill your sprayer with Dawn and water solution.

-Now take the hand
-- held sprayer that you will use to apply the homemade flea spray with Dawn dish soap and fill it with water.
+Now take the hand-held sprayer that you will use to apply the homemade flea spray with Dawn dish soap and fill it with water.
 Add 1 oz.
 Of Dawn dish soap, replace the cap, and shake to make sure the solution is mixed well.
 Related: How to Kill Flea Eggs

 ###  Treat your yard with dawn dish soap and vinegar for fleas.